I beg to move, That the Bill be now read a Second time.

 My right hon.
 Friend is setting out some very bad examples of behaviour by some of these companies, but does he accept that there are some good examples?
 I can point to one that happened to me last week.
 I arrived back at my car at York station, where I had left it all week, to find a ticket on my windscreen, and realised that I had forgotten to pay, but a note on the ticket simply said, “Did you forget?”
 The company did not charge me because I am a regular customer of the car park.

 I think “Lucky” is my hon.
 Friend’s middle name.
 The cases I have itemised and that my hon.
 Friends have drawn to the attention of the House have one thing in common.
-They show a lack of fairness and a sense of injustice about how the motorists were treated, yet they are just a few examples of what is happening across the UK under the present advisory code regimes.
+They show a lack of fairness and a sense of injustice in how the motorists were treated, yet they are just a few examples of what is happening across the UK under the present advisory code regimes.
 I am sure that many Members will have other examples to raise, if they catch your eye, Mr Deputy Speaker.

 Does my right hon.
 Friend agree with my frustration—I have had lots of cases in Worthing—that people legitimately try to pay at the machines and the machines do not work?
 They try and ring a number, and that does not work and it is so complicated.
 Or they have to download an app.
 The average resident of Worthing does not have apps.
 If the equipment does not work, there should be no basis on which the charge should go through.
 Does he agree that there should be a system like that?